The Consortium Catholic Schools are...

 Professional Development: Continual education of our staff is a priority.
-Administrators, teachers and staff from all five schools participate in the same professional development sessions throughout the year.
+Administrators, teachers and staff from all six schools participate in the same professional development sessions throughout the year.

 Student Assistant Teams (SAT): To assist students who are experiencing academic difficulties, our teams of parents, teachers and sometimes students, can help them improve.
 Based on shared responsibility, our teams can meet and explore possibilities and strategies that will best meet the student's individualized needs.

 We are dedicated to enriching the learning experience by implementing innovative learning programs including the use of technology, standardized testing, guided reading programs more.
 Technology brings new, modern learning techniques and skills into the classroom.
 Standardized testing provides benchmarks instrumental for student growth.
 Guided reading courses and student assistance teams ensure every student is meeting their personalized education goals.

 Our Transitional Kindergarten and Dual Language programs meet the needs of students all across our community.

 TK is a two-year kindergarten program meant to support students who are eligible for kindergarten but who have either just missed the Nebraska age guideline or are not academically and/or socially ready to be successful in a traditional kindergarten setting.